MarkMuranov/RegistryPattern/README.md

 ```

 Just like the `registerHandler()` method, this class utilizes templates.
-In this case, the template will just forward the `HandlerType` to the
+In this case, the template argument is just forwarded to the method.
-method.

-In the file where we actually declare the various Handler types (like
+In the file where we actually declare the various Handler classes (like
 `BasicCommandHandler`, `DatabaseCommandHandler`, ...), we can declare
 a global instance of the `RegisterHandler` class at the bottom of these
 files, like so: